 shocked.’
 “My, Oh my” she said...
 Just like that.!
 “What ever gave you that idea?”
 So they

-told her of the plight of the Dymwellian folk who were living at the bottom of her garden, as
+told her of their journey to gather flowers, and the plight of the Dymwellian folk who were living at the bottom of her garden,

 she listened her eyes began to fill with big tears, which she wiped away on her large white